ANTsX/ANTsPy/README.md

 ITK.
 If you want to use 3D visualization tools such as `ants.Surf` or `ants.Vol`, you need to build VTK on your own right now.

+ANTsPy is known to install on MacOS and Ubuntu, both with Python3.6.
+It's unlikely that it will work with Python2.7.

 ## ANTsR Comparison

 Here are a few example to get you up-and-running if coming from ANTsR: